boldbi/bold-bi-docs/docs/embedding-options/embedding-sdk/embedding-a-widget.md

 </tbody>
 </table>

-> **NOTE:**  Filter value should be enclosed with square and curly brackets as mentioned above.
+> **NOTE:**  Please refer to the table below for the values of the filter properties based on your filter.

 ## How to get Embed Secret key from Bold BI application

-You can get your Embed Secret key from administrator setting section.
-Refer this [link](/site-administration/embed-settings/) for more details.
+You can obtain your Embed Secret key from the administrator settings section.
+Please refer to this [link](/site-administration/embed-settings/) for further information.

 ## How to get common Embed Secret key from UMS

-If you are using multi-tenant Bold BI server sites and looking for embedding the Widgets in your application, then we recommend using the common embed secret instead of the separate embed secret for each site.
-Refer to this [link](/site-administration/embed-settings/#get-common-embed-secret-code-from-ums) to get the common embed secret.
+If you are using multi-tenant Bold BI server sites and are looking to embed the Widgets in your application, we recommend using the common embed secret instead of a separate embed secret for each site.
+Please refer to this [link](/site-administration/embed-settings/#get-common-embed-secret-code-from-ums) to obtain the common embed secret.

-> **NOTE:**  <br>This embed setting will be enabled only if you have an Embedded BI plan. <br><br>Refer to this [link](/faq/how-to-resolve-jquery-conflict-in-embedding/) to resolve the jQuery conflict problem in embedded.